rust-lang/book/nostarch/chapter04.md

 ### String Slices

-A *string slice* is a reference to part of a `String`, and it looks like this:
+A *string slice* is a reference to a contiguous sequence of the elements of a `String`, and it looks like this:

 ```
     let s = String::from("hello world");